-The Company uses green electricity throughout all operations and continually works to improve the sustainability and environmental impact of its products.
-For example, almost 99% of all floors produced by the Company contain a bio-plasticizer that comes from a renewable source and adhesive-free flooring products have been introduced in recent years, with a new selection of these launched in early 2020.
-Removing the need for adhesives has environmental benefits and these floors are easier to recycle at the end of their life.
-During 2020 we were proud to supply some of the Nightingale Hospital projects with this product.
-Because the product is not bonded to the floor, as these temporary facilities are closed the flooring can be re-laid and utilised elsewhere.
+The Company uses green electricity, including through carbon off-setting, throughout all operations and continually works to improve the sustainability and environmental impact of its products.
+For example, almost 99% of all floors produced by the Company contain a bioplasticizer that comes from a renewable source and 99% of the plastic bottles used by Autoglym for its retail products are recyclable.
+The use of adhesive-free flooring products, introduced in recent years removes the need for adhesives, which has environmental benefits and these floors are easier to recycle at the end of their life.
+During 2022 Autoglym sourced recyclable cardboard packaging for its Generation V LifeShine Aftercare kits (launched in early 2023) to replace the nylon bags used previously and the Altro Resins site switched to 3, 5 and 10 litre recycled buckets.
+The Altro Floors and Walls Division also initiated projects to increase the amount of recycled content in our flooring products and to look at using carbon negative materials.
+For UK employees a Bike2Work scheme was introduced (part of the Government's Green Transport